The Black Dahlia (novel): Synopsis

 Lee becomes increasingly agitated; besides being preoccupied with the Short case, he is also worried about De Witt's imminent release from prison.
 When Bucky finds a pornographic film featuring Short, Lee absconds to Tijuana, ostensibly to track down the man who made the film.
-Bucky follows and stumbles across the body of De Witt, apparently murdered along with Mexican drug trafficker Felix Chasco by corrupt Rurales hired by Lee.
+Bucky follows and encounters De Witt, who has skipped probation to travel to Tijuana.
+Shortly after De Witt is found murdered along with Mexican drug trafficker Felix Chasco, apparently by corrupt Rurales hired by Lee.
 Despite De Witt's death, Lee fails to reappear and Bucky returns to Los Angeles.

-Bucky discovers that Vogel has been suppressing evidence in order to hide the fact that Short was hired as a prostitute by his son Johnny shortly before her death.
-Bucky forces Johnny to confess as much, leading to his being arrested for soliciting, while Vogel commits suicide.
+Bucky discovers a connection between Short and Fritz and his son and fellow officer Johnny Vogel.
+Initially suspecting the Vogels of being Short's killers, Bucky's investigation instead reveals that Fritz is intercepting referrals from LAPD to federal authorities and extorting suspects, and that Short was one of several prostitutes Johnny hired.
+Bucky arrests Johnny for soliciting, while Fritz commits suicide before his crimes can be revealed.
 Bucky is placed on two weeks' leave and uses the time off to return to Mexico to look for Lee.
-There, he learns from a San Diego private investigator that Lee was murdered by a Mexican woman, probably Chasco's lover avenging his death.
-With the PI's help, Bucky finds Lee's body buried on the beach at Ensenada.
-He returns to L.A. and reveals all to Kay, who in turn reveals that Lee was the real leader of the De Witt gang, and that he turned on his former accomplices in order to stop De Witt's domestic abuse.
+In Ensenada, he meets a San Diego private investigator Milton Dolphine who was hired to find Lee by a Mexican woman using an assumed name, probably Chasco's lover seeking to avenge his death.
+Dolphine tells Bucky that Lee was murdered by persons unknown, and with his help, Bucky finds Lee's body buried on the beach.
+He returns to L.A. and reveals all to Kay, who in turn reveals that Lee was the real leader of the bank robbers.
+He already knew Kay before the robbery, and framed De Witt to rescue Kay from his domestic abuse.
 Bucky is horrified by this revelation but forgives Lee and marries Kay.
 He ends his relationship with Madeleine and puts the Dahlia case behind him.